 I appreciate it.

-Not not doing anything because uh these are guys that own their own rigs that if you're gonna haul for just the price of freight and the price of fuel, why would you why would you leave your home?
+Although right now, I'll bet you at least 30% of the trucks on the road are parked, not doing anything because these are guys that own their own rigs that if you're going to haul for just the price of freight and the price of fuel, why would you leave your home?

-I heard things though are just beginning now to turn around and get back a l to a little bit more of a normal point.
+I heard things, though, are just beginning now to turn around and get back to a little bit more of a normal point.

 Is that true or not true?